+Wow, another month has passed since the last »Bake together – The Baking Surprise« with Andrea from Zimkeks & Apfeltarte.
+I have the feeling it was yesterday I posted the recipe for our last topic – this delicious Asparagus Quiche.
 Well… it’s time for another edition of our little baking event and this months’ topic is: Berries, Berries, Berries!
-And as you probably seen already, instead of baking, I used the fridge to make the cake for today’s recipe – a nom nom No-Bake Greek Yogurt Berry Cake! ;)
+And as you’ve probably seen already, instead of baking, I used the fridge to make the cake for today’s recipe – a nom nom No-Bake Greek Yogurt Berry Cake!

 BUT… since Andrea and I are both a bit busy these days, we decided months ago what to do for June, so in case there was some time, each of us could make their recipes in advance.
-Well… good idea in general, but if you plan to use certain berries in your bake, you should make sure they are available… which they were NOT :P
+Well… good idea in general, but if you plan to use certain berries in your bake, you should make sure they are available… which they were NOT.

 For this kind of cake, you can use any kind of berries you can find.
 Raspberries, blueberries, red currant, strawberries or even cherries.
 Everything gets pureed anyway, so it does not matter if they are fresh or frozen.
 With frozen berries, you can make the cake all year round.

 The cake will not be baked.
 All you have to do is place it in the fridge.
-I would suggest preparing the cake a day in advance so it can cool over night.
+I would suggest preparing the cake a day in advance so it can cool overnight.
 So get some yogurt, the berries and soon you will have a delicious and refreshing summer cake everyone will love.

 So what’s Andrea’s bake?
 Is she baking?
-We will know soon ;)
+We will know soon.
+Have a nice and sunny weekend!

 INGREDIENTS / ZUTATEN

 5.3 oz.
-(150g) oreo cookies
+(150g) Oreos*

 1/4 cup (60g) melted butter